garrandall/popular-music-data/tracks/nasty-girl-the-notorious-b-i-g--diddy-nelly-jagged-edge-avery-storm.md

 Either way mama I'm a make u do it or do it
 (Girl I'm about to make u come)
 Guaranteed when Ur fuckin with me
-(Coz I go on and on and on...on and on and on....on and on and) Ladies if u feel me
+(Coz I go on and on and on...on and on and on...on and on and) Ladies if u feel me
 Grab them Thangs fo Biggie